-- Cumin – A slight spice, with earthy flavors to round out the stew.
+- Cumin – 2 teaspoons of ground cumin.
 This is one of my favorite spices for any recipe based on Mexican food!

-- Chicken Bouillon – I like the Knorr brand cubes the best.
+- Chicken Bouillon – 2 cubes of chicken bouillon.
+I like the Knorr brand cubes the best.
 But any sort of bouillon will do.
-If you’re using a deli rotisserie chicken, swap out your broth for chicken broth but keep the added bouillon.

 This incredibly easy-to-make chicken and green chile stew is even easier if you want to use leftover chicken or pull apart any remaining deli rotisserie chicken.
 To use leftovers, skip through the boiled chicken directions and use chicken broth with your pre-cooked chicken.

-- Remove the chicken from the boiling broth and transfer it to a large tray or platter to pull apart.
+- Break down the chicken.
+Remove the chicken from the boiling broth and transfer it to a large tray or platter to pull it apart.
 Allow the chicken to cool slightly before removing all the skin and pulling off the wings and legs to help speed along the cooling process.
 Once cooled enough to handle, pull off all the chicken meat from the carcass.
 Break the meat into bite-sized pieces and shreds. *Discard the bay leaves.

-- Add the seasonings – coriander, cumin, paprika, salt, and pepper, as well as the chicken bouillon cubes.
-Stir everything into the broth, then add the vegetables – onion, garlic, potatoes, carrots, and celery.
-Next, add the canned green chiles and the salsa verde.
+- Add the seasonings.
+Add in 1 tablespoon of coriander, 2 teaspoons of cumin, ½ paprika, and salt and pepper to taste, as well as the 2 chicken bouillon cubes.
+Stir everything into the broth, then add the vegetables - 1 onion, 4 cloves of garlic, 2 potatoes, 2 carrots, and 2 celery ribs.
+Next, add the 8 ounces of canned green chiles and the 16 ounces of salsa verde.
 Bring the stew to a boil.

 Place any leftovers into an airtight container and store them in the refrigerator for up to 3 days.
 Make sure that your stew is fully cooled before refrigerating or freezing.

-To freeze the green chile chicken stew, place it into an airtight container and leave about a half-inch of space for expansion during freezing.
+To freeze your stew, place it into an airtight container and leave about a half inch of space for expansion during freezing.
 Your frozen chicken stew will keep for up to 3 months in the freezer but is best used within the first 2 months.